 - Thermal infrared: from 4 μm to 15 μm

 - Far infrared: from 15 μm to 100 μm

-It is thanks to these different wave ranges that your remote control, your LED lamp, missile guidance, thermal imaging cameras, lasers ... and a whole bunch of other applications work!
+It is thanks to these different ranges of waves that your remote control, your LED lamp, the missile guidance, the thermal cameras, the lasers...and a lot of other applications work!

 The electromagnetic spectrum

 Absolutely essential to the functioning of your optical system (without residual light - and therefore without photons, no night vision possible), emitted by the sun, the moon, the stars - and all the light sources found in urban areas (public lighting, vehicle headlights, illuminated signs) which form a luminous halo over a vast area - residual light is the set of photons that wander over the space in which you are (at the speed of light by the way), day and night.
 It is by amplifying this light (obviously at night for a night vision) with the help of a photocathode and a phosphorescent screen that we will restore an image (of more or less good quality depending on the "generation" of the tube which contains the photocathode).

 Now that the physical principle that allows the "night vision" technology is laid, we will be able to explain how it works!

 As seen above, the basic principle (for a passively operated scope) is to amplify the residual light as much as possible to give the best possible image definition and brightness.
 I will only briefly discuss (and in the chapter "infra-red torch") the use of infra-red in an active way, this technology being potentially dangerous in tactical use.